Last Updated: September 4, 2018

 - Snap Medical Industries (personal communications).
 June 7, 2018.

-Updated July 2, 2018 by Leslie Jensen, PharmD, Drug Information Specialist.
+Updated September 4, 2018 by Michelle Wheeler, PharmD, Drug Information Specialist.
 Created May 4, 2017 by Michelle Wheeler, PharmD, Drug Information Specialist.
 Copyright 2018, Drug Information Service, University of Utah, Salt Lake City, UT.